wormholelabs-xyz/example-messaging-endpoint/README.md

 ## Non-Goals

-- Handling complex thresholding logic in the Router.
+- Handling complex thresholding logic in the Endpoint.
   - No one size fits all solution.
 Instead, expose a way for Integrators to define their own rules on their side.
-- Managing peers in the Router.
+- Managing peers in the Endpoint.
-  - This would introduce Integrator/application-specific logic into the Router and make it more difficult for an Integrator to migrate to a new Router.
+  - This would introduce Integrator/application-specific logic into the Endpoint and make it more difficult for an Integrator to migrate to a new Endpoint.
 It is more appropriate for accepted peers to be configured at the application level (though standard libraries can be provided for this).
-- Pass-through parameters specific to a Transceiver.
+- Pass-through parameters specific to an Adapter.
 - Message execution.
 - Generically solving relaying on all runtimes.
 - Arbitrarily large size messages.